HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

     d.
 Select the checkbox for **All Authenticated Portal Users**, then click **OK**.

 ## Add the copied Personalized List portlet to a page
+To add the **Personalized List Special Offers** portlet to a new page called **Pers List Portlet - Rules**, refer to the following steps:

 1. Click **Site Management > Pages**.